-Camps can be a fun way for children to make friends, learn new skills, and spend time
+Summer camps can be a chance for children and teens to make friends, learn new skills, and spend time

-How will the camp help children follow coronavirus safety rules?
+How will the camp help younger children follow coronavirus safety rules?

-Camps should have age-appropriate ways to help children practice healthy hygiene, stay a
+Camps should have age-appropriate ways to help children practice safety measures such as healthy hygiene and staying a

 Will most activities be indoors or outside?